 The number of layers in the map directly affects the amount of time it takes to initially create the WMS service or start it after it has been stopped.
 You may be able to reduce the startup time by removing or consolidating layers in the service.

 If your image service is configured with multiple raster function templates, these raster function templates will be accessible through subLayers in WMS.
-If your image service is based on a multidimensional mosaic dataset, the variables defined in the multidimensional mosaic dataset will be accessible through subLayers in WMS.
+If your image service is based on a multiple dimensional mosaic dataset, the variables defined in the multidimensional mosaic dataset will be accessible through subLayers in WMS.

 WMS services can only use map service caches; image service caches are not supported.